 You must show that there was a breach of the duty owed to have a cause of action.
 That means you show that the defendant breached what is expected of them.
 An example would be someone driving recklessly on the road when they should have been obeying traffic signals and speed limits.

 Another element you must prove in your cause of action is that there is a direct link between the breach of duty and your injuries.
 If your injuries are sustained in an entirely different situation that had nothing to do with the breach, you have no case.

 Damage refers to the injuries you have sustained.
 For example, you are in a motor vehicle accident with a reckless driver.
 You have property damage to your vehicle as well as injuries.
 Injuries do not have to always be physical in a cause of action either.
 They may include mental and emotional trauma.

 When you file a cause of action, you must also show that you are within the statute of limitations to do so.
 All states have a maximum allowed time to file a personal injury claim.
 In Kentucky, you have one year after the date of the accident or date of discovery to file your lawsuit.

 Date of Discovery Exception

 In some instances, you might not know that someone’s negligence caused your injuries.
-For example, in a case of medical malpractice, you may not realize your doctor was negligent until years after the initial breach of duty.
-Therefore, the courts would allow you to file past that one-year statute if you can prove that you did not reasonably discover the negligence until the later date.
+For example, in the case of medical malpractice, you may not realize your doctor was negligent until years after the initial breach of duty.
+Therefore, the courts would allow you to file past that one-year statute if you can prove that you did not reasonably discover the negligence until a later date.